Archives of Manitoba

 Archives of Manitoba (Archives du Manitoba), formerly the Provincial Archives of Manitoba (Direction des archives provinciales) until 2003, is the official government archive of the Canadian province of Manitoba.
 It is located at 200 Vaughan Street in Winnipeg, where it has been established since January 1971.

 It is also the official repository of the Hudson's Bay Company Archives (HBCA).
-The archives also holds the papers of Manitoba premier Sir Hugh John Macdonald, son of Canadian prime minister Sir John A. Macdonald.
+The archives also holds personal papers, including those of Manitoba premier Sir Hugh John Macdonald, son of Canadian prime minister Sir John A. Macdonald.

 History

 History of Archives of Manitoba

 When Manitoba was first established (1870), the Provincial Secretary, among other duties, was the keeper of registers and archives of the province, under the authority of the Provincial Secretary's Act.
 The Secretary also had the power to consolidate statutes, and issue certificates and licenses.
 In 1901, the Provincial Secretary administered the creation of a register of all documents filed pursuant to Legislation; this register included a synopsis of each document, its location, and the legislation under which it was filed.

 In 1939, the Legislative Library Act established a Public Records and Archives branch within Manitoba's Legislative Library.
 Years later, a part-time archivist was appointed in 1946, followed by the first full-time archivist (Hartwell W. L. Bowsfield) in 1952, when the Provincial Archives of Manitoba were established within the Library.

 At this time, the authority to direct the classification and scheduling of government records was held by the Lieutenant Governor in Council.
 In 1955, the Public Records Act became the province's first legislation dealing specifically with the destruction, retention, and permanent preservation of public records.
 Establishing the Provincial Documents Committee, the Act allowed the committee to classify departmental records and create schedules for their retention and disposition.
 In 1967, John Alexander Bovey became the Provincial Archivist.
 In 1970, the Public Records Act was repealed and replaced Part II of the Legislative Library Act (RSM 1970 c.
 L120, s.12).
 Under this legislation, the restructured Provincial Documents Committee was responsible for administering government-wide records management issues.
 The Committee eventually signed off on the Records Authority Schedule, which acted as an overriding authority to retain and dispose of the records that it described.

-In 1970, the building belonging to the Winnipeg Auditorium was sold by the city to the Province of Manitoba for roughly CA$1 million, and the Archives of Manitoba (and the Legislative Library of Manitoba) would move in the following year.
+In 1970, the building belonging to the Winnipeg Auditorium was sold by the city to the province of Manitoba for roughly CA$1 million, and the Archives of Manitoba (and the Legislative Library of Manitoba) would move in the following year.
 It cost the province $4 million to convert the former Winnipeg Auditorium from an arts and entertainment venue into one for archival storage.
 After renovations were completed, the location was renamed the Manitoba Archives Building and opened in September 1975.